Stiggy-C/incite/README.md

 [Read more](./incite-rs/README.md)

 ## HTAP SQL database
-Incite is powered by Apache Ignite which is also a hybrid transaction/analytical processing (HTAP) SQL database.
+Incite is powered by Apache Ignite, a hybrid transaction/analytical processing (HTAP) SQL database.
 This means that Incite is friendly to both analytical & transactional workload.
 One does not have to transfer data stored by transactional operations to a standalone data warehouse to be analysed which saves resources and time.

 ```properties
 ## Example SpringBoot configuration